 - Volunteering at the Jam is an amazing experience from which you will get much more than you give.
 You learn new skills and techniques to take back to everyday life and work, and it’s great for meeting new people.
 To get involved check out the Global GovJam and Global Service Jam websites for Jams happening near you – or start one yourself.

-In 2016 the Global GovJam ran in 32 cities and Leeds was home to the Global GovJam HQ team who make this thing happen annually around the word.
-So, big THANKS to you guys and to Jammers everywhere.
+In 2016 the Global GovJam ran in 32 cities and Leeds was home to the Global GovJam HQ team that make this happen annually.
+So, big THANKS to all the volunteers and to Jammers everywhere.
 Keep going! #YouAreTheJam